kpa28-git/nfl-analysis_nb/README.md

 Some Notes:

--I recommend starting with the Introduction notebook.
+- I recommend starting with the Introduction notebook.

--The Presentation notebook is based on a presentation I gave on this project
+- The Presentation notebook is based on a presentation I gave on this project